Nootropic Definitions: What is a Nootropic and More...

 You might be surprised to learn that coffee, and in particular, caffeine is one of the oldest and best-known nootropics or cognitive enhancers.

-It works by blocking the adenosine receptors and thus prevents the feeling of drowsiness, whilst elevating your blood pressure, heart and respiratory rate, which in turn makes the user feel more awake and energetic.
+It works by blocking the adenosine receptors and thus prevents the feeling of drowsiness, whilst elevating your blood pressure, heart and respiratory rate, which in turn makes you feel more awake and energetic.

-An important nutrient that is helpful for brain health, found in various foods including broccoli and kidney beans.
+An important nutrient that is helpful for brain health, choline is found in various foods, including broccoli and kidney beans.

-Quite often underestimated due to the 'everyday' nature of these ingredients, they should not be overlooked, especially in the context of a substantial number of adults being deficient.
+Quite often underestimated due to the 'everyday' nature of these ingredients, vitamins and minerals should not be overlooked, especially in the context of a substantial number of adults being deficient.

-A deficiency can have an impact on cognitive function.
+A vitamin or mineral deficiency can have an impact on cognitive function.

 Vitamin B5 - (Pantothenic acid) This essential nutrient contributes to normal mental performance and synthesis of some neurotransmitters.